 Dating back to the 15th century The Oxford Companion to the Body traces whispers of the merkin back to 1450.
 The ‘Malkin’ as it was known - though it is unsure what the exact reason it came about in the first place - was used by prostitutes who were essentially ordered to shave their pubic hair to stop the spread of pubic lice and venereal diseases, which were rife in those days because hygiene was not.
 Women of high society who were sick of pubic lice from their husbands also took to shaving and covering up with a merkin.
 Remember, this is before a time of regular bathing was a top priority, so you can only imagine how quickly icky things spread around.

-Being clean-shaven wasn’t seen as attractive at all because it was most common among those trying to conceal sexually transmitted disease… prostitutes in other words.
+Being clean-shaven wasn’t seen as attractive at all because it was most common among those trying to conceal sexually transmitted diseases, prostitutes in other words.
 Merkins’ were embraced because a full bush was a symbol of health and wealth.
 It was clearly much easier to be clean-shaven with a wee ‘wash & wear’ modesty merkin from the local wigmaker to cover up than to deal with constant itching, scratching, or loss of work.

 The grooming of pubic hair dates back to the Ancient Egyptian Era; Cleopatra was very well known for her long, shiny pubic hair extravaganza, which she proudly brushed and oiled, so much so that people of similar ilk were known to imitate her.
-"Noble and wealthy people were known to wear wigs ... and it is thought that a type of merkin was fashionable; it could be worn to show that they were rich enough to maintain their pubic hair." – similarly, however, poor people were required to shave or wax to rid themselves of pubic lice.
+"Noble and wealthy people were known to wear wigs ... and it is thought that a type of merkin was fashionable; it could be worn to show that they were rich enough to maintain their pubic hair."
+Similarly, however, poor people were required to shave or wax to rid themselves of pubic lice.

-Are you wondering what wigmakers used to construct a merkin?
 The 15th century was long before the invention of synthetic materials so they were made using natural fibres, such as horsehair, goat hair, or hair from human corpses - being a grave robber was a lucrative source of income so selling body things wasn’t unusual.
 The hair was washed and sewn into lace and glued into place.
 How’s this for a bit of fun; “Some prostitutes even used them to give their nether regions a bit of razzle-dazzle.
 So a natural brunette could offer differing collars and cuffs to demanding customers” – according to The Guardian.

 These days "Most merkins are made from various forms of lace, ranging from low-end mesh to high-end French silk lace.
 Most clients prefer it to be made with human hair [from the head].
 The hair is treated to give it a kinky (no pun intended) texture, so it resembles pubic hair." – The Daily Beast

-Modesty or for a more full look for a period film
+Modesty or for a more "full" look for a period film